 With lines of customers wrapping around trendy shopping malls to get their hands on a velvety cupcake, JiggyHealth was intrigued.
 Influenced by the trend, our staff started the tradition of buying Sprinkles cupcakes for that oh-so-special occasion: the office birthday party.

 It’s fun and enjoyable, but in most offices, there seems to be a birthday just about every other day.
-Not to mention, a dozen cupcakes from Sprinkles costs upwards of $40.
+Not to mention, a dozen cupcakes from Sprinkles costs upwards of Not only must travel insurance be available it must be renewable too. $40.

 When all is said and done, the frequency of these baked good office attacks is much worse than the cost.
 In the long run, the true cost is the constant onslaught of sugar and gluten on the tummies of office workers everywhere.
 In fact, research suggests that the gluten found in many baked goods can be as bad on your digestive system as the sugar.